 Additionally, Central Command is the primary deployment authority for C.A.A. personnel, and units.
 Any time C.A.A. personnel or units are deployed outside the organization itself, whether for large scale operations or small; and including all general orders, falls under the responsibility of Central Command

-The Board is comprised of seven Directors who each lead the primary seven Commands Commands.
+The Board is comprised of seven Directors who each lead the primary seven Commands.
 These Directors are each assisted by a Deputy Director which they appoint from the next highest ranking officers in their respective Commands or Branches.
-The Board is led by the Executive Director, who serves as the president of the organization as well as the Director of Central Command.
+The Board is led by the Executive Director, who serves as the president of the organization.
 The Executive Director is assisted in their duties by two Joint Chiefs of Staff who are elected each year from the standing Directors.
-Additionally, five seats exist that can be appointed for commissioned officers that the Board deems a valuable addition to the decision making process.
+Additionally, seven seats exist that are open for election each year from Commissioned Officers in good standing from each of the seven Commands.

 The Board decides all issues through voting, with a simple majority being the basis for most decision making.
-Directors each hold two votes on the Board, with Deputy Directors and the appointed seats each holding one.
-The Executive Director does not hold a conventional vote, and only votes to break ties or on special issues.
-Their vote does count for purposes of a quorum however.
+Directors each hold two votes on the Board, the appointed seats each holding one.
+The Executive Director holds two conventional votes and has the ability to break ties.